 James is a qualified and registered Osteopath.
 He treats people of any age, from the elderly to children and from pregnant women to sports people.
 His patients vary from those with minor aches and pains, through to those with arthritis and multiple health conditions.

-James has experienced serious injury and competed at national level triathlon, ultra-distance running and international Ironman triathlon, he understands the human body at peak performance and in dysfunction.
+James has experienced serious injury and competed at national level triathlon, ultra-distance running, endurance cycling and international Ironman triathlon, he understands the human body at peak performance and in dysfunction.

 James studied for five years for a Bachelors Osteopathic degree at Keele and Staffordshire university.
 Osteopaths have a very detailed understanding of the anatomy and physiology of the human body.
 They are trained extensively in pathophysiology so that they are able to safely identify systemic disease masquerading as a musculoskeletal problem.
 Osteopaths can refer patients to GP's and other healthcare professionals where necessary.